TreeHacks/policies/code-of-conduct.md

 _Our code of conduct is based on the [Hack Code of Conduct.](http://hackcodeofconduct.org/)_

-This guide was last updated on:
-July 9, 2024
+Last updated on July 9, 2024